atreib/rocketshipper/README.md

   - Efficient canvas clearing and redrawing
   - Particle system optimization

-## 🛣️ Roadmap

-- [ ] Responsive canvas scaling
-- [ ] Progressive difficulty scaling
-- [ ] Sound effects and background music
-- [ ] Advanced physics (gravity, realistic collisions)
-- [ ] Enhanced visual effects
-- [ ] Multiplayer support
-- [ ] High score leaderboard
-- [ ] Mobile touch controls

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit issues and enhancement requests.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Built with 💻 by [Your Name] - A demonstration of modern web game development practices
+Built with 💻 by [André Treib](https://www.andretreib.com/) - A demonstration of modern web development practices